 The Armed Services YMCA established Veterans and Military Families Month in 1996 and is recognized annually during November.
 As we know, veterans and military families make tremendous sacrifices, including separating from their families and adjusting to new communities, countries, and new family living situations.

-Fort Bragg covers approximately 500 square miles with 146,000 acres dedicated to training, supporting nearly 54,000 troops and 14,000 civilians who work on post at Fort Bragg.
+Fort Liberty covers approximately 500 square miles with 146,000 acres dedicated to training, supporting nearly 54,000 troops and 14,000 civilians who work on post at Fort Liberty.
 This military installation supports about 260,000 military families, military retirees, contractors, and others.

-The ASYMCA at Fort Bragg assists 62,500 active-duty soldiers, 76,486 family members, and 94,939 retired Army, Air Force, Navy, and Marines stationed or living in Cumberland and surrounding counties in North Carolina.
+The ASYMCA at Fort Liberty assists 62,500 active-duty soldiers, 76,486 family members, and 94,939 retired Army, Air Force, Navy, and Marines stationed or living in Cumberland and surrounding counties in North Carolina.

 The overall goal is to ensure that veterans' and military families' daily interactions are constant within our regional community.
 We hope all families feel supported and celebrated.